-17 October 1922: Lieutenant Commander Virgil Childers (“Squash”) Griffin, Jr., United States Navy, made the first takeoff from an aircraft carrier of the U. S. Navy when he flew a Chance Vought Corporation VE-7 fighter from the deck of USS Langley (CV-1) while the ship was anchored in the York River along the west side of Chesapeake Bay, Maryland.
+17 October 1922: Lieutenant Commander Virgil Childers (“Squash”) Griffin, Jr., United States Navy, made the first takeoff from an aircraft carrier of the U. S. Navy when he flew a Chance Vought Corporation VE-7 fighter from the deck of USS Langley (CV-1) while the ship was anchored in the York River along the west side of Chesapeake Bay, Virginia.

 USS Langley was the United States Navy’s first aircraft carrier.
 The ship was named in honor of an American scientist, Samuel Pierpont Langley.
 It was a former collier, USS Jupiter (AC-3), which had been converted at the Norfolk Navy Yard, 1921–1922.
 As an aircraft carrier, Langley had a complement of 468 men, including the air wing.
 The ship was 542 feet, 2.5 inches (165.27 meters) in length, overall, with a beam of 65 feet, 6 inches (19.96 meters) and draft of 22 feet, 1 inch (6.73 meters).
 The aircraft carrier had a full load displacement of 15,150 long tons (15,393 Metric tons).

 Langley was powered by a General Electric turbo-electric drive, with a total of 6,500 shaft horsepower.
 She could make 15.5 knots (17.8 miles per hour; 28.7 kilometers per hour).
 The aircraft carrier had a maximum range of 4,000 miles (6,437 kilometers).